paulserraino/paulserraino.com/cv.html.md

         <span class="cv-job-title">F​ounder<span>
         <span class="cv-job-date">Jan 2016 - Present</span>
         <ul class="cv-job-description-list">
+            <li>communicating with clients to ensure projects are completed on time and within budget</li>
             <li>built and designed a custom e­commerce site using shopify and liquid templates</li>
             <li>designed and built the company site using node.js, nodemailer and built a custom svg animation</li>
         </ul>